Oscarg2010/MCW-BCDR/Whiteboard design session/WDS student guide - Business continuity and disaster recovery.md

 4. CI has struggled with DR solutions with respect to the Data tier of their application.
 They need to understand how this will work with IaaS and PaaS solutions for SQL Server and SQL DB.

-5. They have new solutions they are building, and they want to set standards for how they are designed with BCDR in mind.
+5. They have new solutions they are building, and they want to set standards for how they are designed with BCDR in mind

 6. CI's corporate datacenter in the US is in a hurricane-prone region, and they need a backup datacenter that mirrors the core functions they have here.
 They don't want to build another datacenter.

 ### Customer objections

-1. With the move to the cloud, they are uncomfortable with any situation that assumes the cloud provider will handle their fail-over.
+1. With the move to the cloud, they are uncomfortable with any situation that assumes the cloud provider will handle their fail-over

-2. They have many systems that need to be accounted for and they aren't sure if the tools really exist to give them the business continuity they desire.
+2. They have many systems that need to be accounted for and they aren't sure if the tools really exist to give them the business continuity they desire

-3. They want to know their BCDR solution is secure.
+3. They want to know their BCDR solution is secure

 4. CI has heavily invested in a third-party backup solution but want to use Azure as their archive.
 Does Azure support this?